awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

   Register-EC2Image -EnaSupport ...
   ```

-## Enabling enhanced networking on Ubuntu with DKMS<a name="enhanced-networking-ena-ubuntu-dkms"></a>
+## Enable enhanced networking on Ubuntu with DKMS<a name="enhanced-networking-ena-ubuntu-dkms"></a>

 This method is for testing and feedback purposes only\.
 It is not intended for use with production deployments\.
-For production deployments, see [Enabling enhanced networking on Ubuntu](#enhanced-networking-ena-ubuntu)\.
+For production deployments, see [Enable enhanced networking on Ubuntu](#enhanced-networking-ena-ubuntu)\.

 **Important**
 Using DKMS voids the support agreement for your subscription\.
 It should not be used for production deployments\.

 **To enable enhanced networking with ENA on Ubuntu \(EBS\-backed instances\)**

-1. Follow steps 1 and 2 in [Enabling enhanced networking on Ubuntu](#enhanced-networking-ena-ubuntu)\.
+1. Follow steps 1 and 2 in [Enable enhanced networking on Ubuntu](#enhanced-networking-ena-ubuntu)\.

 1. Install the `build-essential` packages to compile the kernel module and the `dkms` package so that your `ena` module is rebuilt every time your kernel is updated\.